‘Ellen Show’ Star Sophia Grace Brownlee Turned 16 Today And Instagram Can’t Believe How Grown Up She Is

 The singer was first discovered by Ellen DeGeneres, who has a knack for finding young talent.
 As fans know, Sophie Grace and her adorable cousin, Rosie, would appear on The Ellen Show together rather frequently to either perform a song together or sometimes even hit the red carpet and interview celebrities at various events.

-Since Ellen put Brownlee on the map, she has gained a lot of fame on social media with over 1 million followers on Instagram as well as 3 million plus subscribers on her YouTube channel which is primarily comprised of music videos.
+Since Ellen put Brownlee on the map, she has gained a lot of fame on social media with over 1 million followers on Instagram as well as 3-million-plus subscribers on her YouTube channel which is primarily comprised of music videos.
 Earlier today, Sophia shared a post with fans to let them know that she just turned 16-years-old today and fans just can’t deal.

 Along with a post, Sophia Grace shared three photos of herself on her special day.
 The first photo in the set shows the singer in front of a banner that reads “happy birthday” along with two big 1-6 balloons.
 Brownlee looks all grown up as she rocks a crop top and skinny jeans as well as a baseball hat.